RehanChowdhury12/binance-futures-trading-bot/README.md

 # Binance Futures Testnet Trading Bot

-A professional Python trading bot for placing orders on Binance Futures Testnet (USDT-M).
+A Python trading bot for placing orders on Binance Futures Testnet (USDT-M).
 This application provides a clean, well-structured CLI interface with comprehensive logging and error handling.

 ## Features